Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He can be used as a part of an infinite jump combo to at least hover in place.

-### Top speed movement
+### Top speed movement (!)

 Xiahou Yuan's regular air attack has a [neutral L-stick bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Neutral-L-stick-bugs).
 If you do it from a running jump with L-stick neutral, you'll see Xiahou Yuan's speed exponentially increase (up to a certain limit), causing him to fly forward a huge distance in air.
 This is an extremely fast hybrid speed movement that doesn't cost any musou that can situationally be even faster than Benkei.
 It requires less setup to be effective too.

 There's more about this speed movement tactic [here](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Xiahou-Yuan-speed-tech).

-### Top sloped floor clip
+### Top sloped floor clip (!)

 Xiahou Yuan can clip through longer normal staircases (like in Nanzhong) using his C5 downsmash.

 Besides that, his bugged regular air attack gives him such a high velocity that he can clip through almost any kind of sloped floor that is not limited by the stairs speed rule, f.e. something like the various mildly inclined walkways in Escape from the Mirror Realm.
 Although he is only average in clipping through actual stairs, he can do things in this department that no other character in the game can.

-### Good combat setup
+### Conditionally good combat setup

 His long-range officer sniping ability could allow him to save time in some combat scenario.

 He can also cause a short-ranged delayed damage effect using his ground special for multi-tasking purposes.

 ### Other notes

 Efficacy + Vigor is arguably the best combination of traits for increasing your damage output once your weapon and stats have been maxed out, so it might sometimes be worth it in individual level runs to take Xiahou Yuan into your team simply for the passive damage boost he provides.

-If you do the C5 downsmash past a ledge, the animation will not continue indefinitely but instead interrupts in air maybe 0.5 meters below where you started.
+If you do the C5 downsmash past a ledge, the animation will not continue indefinitely but instead interrupts in air maybe 0.5 meters below the ledge.

 ## Xingcai